MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-using-labels.md

 # Working with labels

 Labels are string constants displayed in the [!INCLUDE[prodshort](includes/prodshort.md)] client that can be translated into multiple languages, such as captions, descriptions or messages.
 This way, the user interface can be displayed in different languages.
-For more information on how to enable translation and how it is carried out in [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)], see [Multilanguage developement](devenv-work-with-translation-files.md).
+For more information on how translation is carried out in [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)], see [Multilanguage developement](devenv-work-with-translation-files.md).

 ## Label syntax

 Labels have a specific syntax defined by a text constant followed by three optional parameters.
-The parameters must be comma-separated, but the order is not enforced.
+They must be comma-separated, but the order is not enforced.
 The three parameters that you can set are described in the following table.

 | Parameter   | Type  | Description|